MattBerg11/Encounter-Sheet-Imports/README.md

 * Redid the manual selections at the top, this will allow for a lot more adaptability.
 * Manually changing the ability score now modifies saves and mods.
 * Added a bunch of tooltips!
-* Added Out of the Elemental Evil (Out of the Abyss), Tyranny of Dragons (Hoard of the Dragon Queen, Rise of Tiamat), Curse of Strahd, Storm Kings Thunder, and Yawning Portal.
+* Added Elemental Evil (Out of the Abyss), Tyranny of Dragons (Hoard of the Dragon Queen, Rise of Tiamat), Curse of Strahd, Storm Kings Thunder, and Yawning Portal.
 * Added a lot of missing monsters, thank you to those who have let me know!
 * Added encounter name and location at the top, suggested by users!
 * Underneath the monster's name you can now select a checkbox to manually change the name of the monster without it killing the stats.
 Suggested by users!
 * Added Type & Subtype if applicable!
 * You can now search for a monster name!
     * It is case sensitive
 	* Adobe DC currently has a bug that makes this feature not 100% reliable.
 However, being able to search in the dropdown should help a significant amount with the major manuals.

 Going to be working hard to get Tome of Beasts complete before Mordenkainen's Tome of Foes is released in May.